geneontology/geneontology.github.io/_docs/guide-go-evidence-codes.md

 - [Inferred loss due to absence of Key Residues (IKR)](http://wiki.geneontology.org/index.php/Inferred_from_Key_Residues_(IKR)){:target="_blank"}
 - [Inferred loss after Rapid Divergence (IRD)](http://wiki.geneontology.org/index.php/Inferred_from_Rapid_Divergence(IRD)){:target="_blank"}

-## Computational Analysis evidence codes
+## Computational analysis evidence codes

 Use of the computational analysis evidence codes indicates that the annotation is based on an in silico analysis of the gene sequence and/or other data as described in the cited reference.
 The evidence codes in this category also indicate a varying degree of curatorial input.
-The Computational Analysis evidence codes are:
+The computational analysis evidence codes are:

 - [Inferred from Sequence or structural Similarity (ISS)](http://wiki.geneontology.org/index.php/Inferred_from_Sequence_or_structural_Similarity_(ISS)){:target="_blank"}
 - [Inferred from Sequence Orthology (ISO)](http://wiki.geneontology.org/index.php/Inferred_from_Sequence_Orthology_(ISO)){:target="_blank"}